who I am + what I do

 I live sustainably, but never forego the beauty proffered by keeping my eyes open + sensuality intact.
 Blaze a crackling fire, toss me a cashmere blankie and open a bottle of red.
 That works.
 I think homemade cookies rock, getting lost + found in philosophy (you know, hangin’ with the dead guys), as does laughing with abandon amongst good people late into the night.
 When I’m not climbing trees or teaching barefoot…you’ll find me in stilettos.
 My nickname since childhood is Dirt, I answer to it.

-I could lay down a checklist of degrees acquired, achievements made or accolades garnered.
-Your conscious mind might jump on such ego fodder, but your mirror neurons would still crave the honesty of authentic human interaction.
-You know, actually get to know someone, feel out their energy before your gut says its okay to work with them, or brainstorm an idea late into the night because you’re just so jazzed that ideas are flying.
-Because sometimes these are the people you really need to share a glass of red with and talk about…whatever.
+I could lay down a checklist of degrees acquired, achievements made and accolades garnered.
+Well, my parents would.
+Your conscious mind might jump on such ego fodder, but your mirror neurons would still crave the honesty of an authentic human interaction.
+You know, actually get to know someone, feel out their energy before your gut says its okay to work with them or brainstorm an idea late into the night because you’re just so jazzed that ideas are flying.
+Sometimes these are the people you really need to share a moment with and discuss…whatever.
+No, it’s not done over text, or a Post-It note or Snap-of-the-moment.
 Purposeful connection is underrated and desperately needed.
-So let’s say hello…in technicolor.
+So if that type of collab is your thing, let’s say hello…in technicolor.

 Peace In.
 Peace Onward.